Two point functions and quantum fields in the anti-de Sitter universe: Klein-Gordon fields

-where the {complex} squared mass is parametrized by a complex parameter $\lambda$ as in Eq. (\ref{mass0}).
-For any such $\lambda$ there are two invariant maximally analytic solutions of the above equation, satisfying all the properties specified in Section \ref{axiom}, apart from the positive definiteness which may hold or fail:
+For any such $\lambda$ there exist two invariant maximally analytic solutions satisfying all the properties listed in section \ref{axiom}, except possibly positive definiteness (unitarity).
+They are function of the complex variable $z=z_1 \cdot z_2$ and are mapped into each other by the involution (\ref{involution}):